ldj01/e-s-t/st_auxiliary_data/README.md

 #### st_aux_merra_from_NASA_archive.py

-This script is used to retrieve data from the MERRA-2 archive located at https://goldsmr5.gesdisc.eosdis.nasa.gov/data/MERRA2/M2I3NPASM.5.12.4   This data is provided in 3-hour increments, with 1 file of data per day.
-When a file is downloaded and processed, all 3-hour increments within the file will be processed and added to (or will update) the local archive.
-See https://gmao.gsfc.nasa.gov/pubs/docs/Bosilovich785.pdf for more details about the contents of the data.
+This script is used to update the archive on a daily basis from the MERRA-2 archive located at https://goldsmr5.gesdisc.eosdis.nasa.gov/data/MERRA2/M2I3NPASM.5.12.4/.
+This data is provided in daily files which will be processed and added to the local archive.
+See https://goldsmr5.gesdisc.eosdis.nasa.gov/data/MERRA2 for more details about the contents of the data.

+#### st_aux_aster_from_LPDAAC_archive.py

+This script is used to create an archive of ASTER data from the LP DAAC archive.
+The script will extract the variables required in ST processing, and compress the file before storing it to a localized archive.
+Since the ASTER dataset is static, this script should only be needed when establishing a new local archive.

 ## Installation

 ### Dependencies
+* Python 3.4+
-* Python 2.7+
+* ESPA Python library
 * wgrib [Found here](http://www.cpc.ncep.noaa.gov/products/wesley/wgrib.html)
   - The command line tool is used to extract required parameters from original NARR source files.
 * nccopy [Found here](https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html)